What kinds of spiders can you find in Manitoba?

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Manitoba in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spiders are beneficial to have around because they have been known to hunt down and kill venomous spiders.

 - On average, females measure 7–11 mm.
 Males are much smaller and range between lengths of 2–4 mm.

 - Colors range widely based on the specific species.
 However, the most common colors are pink, yellow, white, green, or brown.